 Town Meeting decides three major things:

 It sets the salaries for the elected officials.

 It votes to appropriate money to run the town; this is our entire Town budget.

 It votes on the town’s local statutes, which are called by-laws.

 In our State the governor “proposes” a budget, and the State legislature parses through it and makes the decision.
 In North Andover, we are the legislature.
 When items are proposed by citizens or recommended by the town, we have the opportunity to agree or disagree or even change it if we think it’s a bad idea.
 We do not have to follow any recommendations of the executive branch.
 In fact, town meeting exists to be a check on the power of our town’s executive branch.
 It’s easy to be in the habit of staying the course.
 It’s also easy to provide new direction by voting!

 The ONLY way to change the by-laws for the town, including zoning, is through Town Meeting.
-You will hear talk that some of the other high-density housing were brought to town meeting so there is no need for a moratorium.
-Many of those zoning items were changed years prior to a proposal in place such as Avalon and East Mill.
 Additionally, zoning by-laws are complicated, and the true ramifications are lost when a bunch of legal jargon is presented to Town Meeting.
-Regardless of prior approvals, the legislative branch (YOU, if you attend Town Meeting) has authority to change the direction at any time; citizens can even call special town meetings.
+Regardless of recommendations, the legislative branch (YOU, if you attend Town Meeting) has authority to change the direction at any time; citizens can even call special town meetings.

 We have the authority to reject the rezoning proposed by Merrimack / Royal Crest that would allow Royal Crest to be redeveloped in most circumstances under plan approval AND allows the Planning Board alone to decide if any revisions are substantial and materially different from the approved Master Development Plan.